 “It just wasn’t as good as I was hoping it was going to be.”
 That was the first thing I said seconds after Wanted ended.
-It wasn’t bad in any stretch of the imagination but it definitely wasn’t great, either.
+It wasn’t bad, by any stretch of the imagination, but it definitely wasn’t great, either.

 The drama begins with mega star Hye-In announcing to the press she has just finished her last movie and is now officially retiring from the entertainment industry to be a full time mother.
 Then, on set, the cast and crew give her a little retirement surprise – her son, Hyun-Woo, walks in with a cake and glowing candles.
 As it becomes late and she is preparing to go home, Hyun-Woo is invited to see how the make-up department makes fake blood.
 So, off he goes, with his mom’s permission and a warning to the crew member who is escorting him to bring him back soon.
 When he doesn’t return, she calls his phone but there’s no answer.
 She begins looking for him, getting other people on set to help her search, but all she finds is his phone.
 She receives a text message that Hyun-Woo has been taken and is warned to watch the video, that is attached, in private.
 As she plays the clip she sees her son, bound and gagged, in the back seat of a car.
 Shocked, she heads home and is given instructions to make a ten episode television show with specific missions for each episode which will be given prior to each show.